-In reports and list views, the operators "equals" and "not equal to" are supported with deterministic encryption.
-Other operators, like "contains," "or "starts with," don't return an exact match and aren't supported.
+In reports and list views, the operators "equals" and "not equal to" are supported with case-sensitive deterministic encryption.
+Other operators, like "contains" or "starts with," don't return an exact match and aren't supported.
+Refine By filters and other features that use "contains", "starts with" operators also aren't supported.